-Horticultural Rockwool came into being in the 1960s as an offshoot of the fiberglass industry which manufactures their product in a similar fashion.
-In fact it was initially called “mineral Insulation” as it was a home insulation.
+Horticultural Rockwool came into being in the 1960s as an offshoot of the fiberglass industry which manufactures its product in a similar fashion.
+In fact, it was initially called “mineral Insulation” as it was home insulation.
 Rock wool is basically fiberglass with some basic changes in composition.

-The highest quality is made from basaltic rock, which leads to a highly non-reactive rockwool.
-Nonreactive in the sense that the metals in the rockwool do not react with the minerals in the nutrient solution and produce undesirable results.
+The highest quality is made from basaltic rock, which leads to a highly non-reactive Rockwool.
+Nonreactive in the sense that the metals in the Rockwool do not react with the minerals in the nutrient solution and produce undesirable results.

-Most manufacturers will incorporate mineral wetting agents, Wetting agents lower the surface tension on a liquid, enabling it cover larger surface areas and promoting easier uptake by the roots.
+Most manufacturers will incorporate mineral wetting agents, Wetting agents lower the surface tension on a liquid, enabling it to cover larger surface areas and promoting easier uptake by the roots.

 Rockwool, for the longest time was the most popular hydroponic growing medium known.
 Although it still the most popular for drip systems, it has been waning in popularity in recent years.

-3. Rockwool is also durable, it doesn’t readily fall apart or break down.
+- Rockwool is also durable, it doesn’t readily fall apart or break down.

-1. That same quality that makes it durable also makes it an environmental nuisance.
+- That same quality that makes it durable also makes it an environmental nuisance.
 Thrown away it does not biodegrade – It’s rock.
 A million years from now it will still be sitting where ever it was disposed of.

 - Rockwool is also a health hazard.
 Rockwool, like asbestos, is made from rocks and minerals the fibers and dust thereof have proven to be extremely hazardous.
 Wearing a dust mask when using it is advisable.
 Rockwool is not as serious a threat as asbestos, but it is still unhealthy.